 Check out the comprehensive article, 26 Ways to Prepare for Societal Collapse.”

 Hand Crank Coffee Mill

-A coffee grinder will also work on dried-herbs, nuts, and spices.
+A coffee grinder will also work on dried herbs, nuts, and spices.

 Mortar and Pestle

-Used to grind or crush
+A Mortar and Pestle is used to grind or crush

 - Spreads and sauces